idrlykforeal/Unit-4/Project_Unit_4.md

 ## Criteria A

 ### Problem Definition
 The problem addressed by the "Project Ikou" CAS group is a lack of a centralized platform for the group to manage project informations.
-The group wants a platform where everyone can view project introduction, project information, and the future trips that are planned for the project.
+The group has previously tried to use google sheets to organize information, but it did not work out well since it is not secure to edit, and users cannot create their accounts to post.
+So, now the group wants a platform where everyone can view project introduction, project information, and the future trips that are planned for the project.
 The group wants viewers to be able to create their own account and share their own travelling experience with photos and blog post content, which all viewers of the website can read.
 The group also wants to have administrator accounts, where they are the only ones able to update future trip plans with posts.
 The group also want the website to have a clear organization that displays and guides viewers to each page.

 ### Proposed Solution
-As part of the CAS group, I discussed with my group mates, and confirmed that the client(Project Ikou) would like to have a website with Python Flask using the languages of python, HTML, and CSS.
+As part of the CAS group, I interviewed my group mate (Appendix 1), and confirmed that the client(Project Ikou) would like to have a website with Python Flask using the languages of python, HTML, and CSS.
 The website should have a log in and sign up system, that also assigns the project members as administrators, where user informations are stored in SQLite database.
 The website allows users to post and administrators to post extra contents, where the title, content, and photos uploaded by the users are stored in another table in the SQLite database.
 The website fetches data from the database to display the user and administrator posts.

 ### Rationale for Proposed solution
 A website would be the perfect platform because it is one of the most accessible platforms that can run on browsers which all users will be able to have.
 It also allows all the requirements of Project IKOU: it has post and get requests that allow users to register and login, and create posts.
+Compared to other alternatives such as applications, websites are way more accessable and light-weighted since they do not need to be installed, and can just run on users' default browsers

 Python Flask is a great tool to develop websites because it is simple and flexible.
 Flask provides a lightweight and modular structure that allows developers to build web applications quickly and easily.
 With a built-in development server and support for multiple extensions, Python Flask can be used to add functionality to the application.
-Flask is particularly suitable for small to medium-sized web applications with low to medium traffic, which is what we are aiming for.
+Flask is particularly suitable for small to medium-sized web applications with low to medium traffic, which is what we are aiming for. [^1]

+[^1] “Back-End Development.”
+Benefits of Choosing Flask | Light IT.
+Accessed May 4, 2023. https://light-it.net/expertise/backend-development/flask/.

 To build up the website, HTML and CSS are the base languages of website development.
 With HTML, we are able to build the structure and content of the website, and with CSS, we are able to edit the styling and layout.
 Together, they provide the structure and appearance of websites.

 To store user information and post informations, SQLite is a great choice since SQLite is a lightweight, file-based relational database.
 It is suitable for small to medium-sized web applications.
 SQLite stores data in a single file, making access, usage, and maintenance simple.

 ### Success Criteria